 Our Social Justice Teams

-Read more about UUSJ and the group of strong partners–national organizations that include Women’s March, Poor People’s Campaign, Indivisible, and many others.
+Read more about UUSJ and the group of strong partners–national organizations that include Women’s March, ACLU, League of Women Voters, Poor People’s Campaign, Indivisible, and many others.
+Read more about UUSC.

 Democracy Team

-Indivisible Plattsburgh is an organizing network connecting Indivisible and allied groups in the Plattsburgh area and along the ADK Coast.
 We hope to advance equitable national policies and actions through witness, education, and advocacy.
 We envision a just, compassionate, and sustainable world community.
-So we’re coming together to problem-solve, share ideas, and support each other.

 Since 2020, we have partnered with Center for Common Ground and its Reclaim Our Vote (ROV) postcarding campaign.